Why it matters

 Sampling design guidelines for contaminated land

 The NSW Environment Protection Authority (EPA) has produced new guidelines for sampling undertaken in the assessment of contaminated land.
-Once finalised and released, the new sampling design guidelines will replace the current sampling design guidelines dated 1995.
+The new sampling design guidelines have replaced the previous 1995 sampling design guidelines.

 The EPA consulted with contaminated land practitioners, site auditors, regulators, planning authorities, landholders, developers and the community.
 We sought your feedback on the guidelines between 21 September - 29 November 2020 to make sure the new guidelines are easy to use, achieve their purpose and contain up to date and relevant information.